The 6th International FrameNet Workshop 2025 (IFNW 2025)

 • Connect the Global FrameNet community, Construction Grammarians, and AI researchers across the globe including Japan.

-This workshop will be held as a NINJAL International Symposium and co-hosted by NINJAL and Keio University.
+This workshop will be held as a NINJAL International Symposium and co-hosted by NINJAL and Keio University and supported by JSPS KAKENHI Grant Numbers JP23H00629 and JP22K00515; Keio Research Center for the Liberal Arts.

 IFNW 2025 follows from five previous editions, one in 2023, held in Düsseldorf, Germany, one in 2020, held online, one in 2018, held in Miyazaki, Japan, one in 2016, held in Juiz de Fora, Brazil, and one in 2013, held in Berkeley, USA.